ACLU says Washington data privacy bill is not consumer friendly

 But it’s not so simple according to the ACLU, which argues that the state bill is not what it seems.

-“Unfortunately, the reality and the marketing around this bill are two very different things,” said Shankar Naryan, technology and liberty project director with the ACLU.
+“Unfortunately, the reality and the marketing around this bill are two very different things,” said Shankar Narayan, technology and liberty project director with the ACLU.
 “It is being marketed as something that is supposed to give power back to the consumer in the area of data privacy.”

-“The first problem is that it was written by the technology companies themselves,” Naryan said.
+“The first problem is that it was written by the technology companies themselves,” Narayan said.
 “And it was stacked up with loopholes so that a company that holds your data can override your consent around that data.”